telekrex/viewport/README.md

 The resulting binary will be in `/dist`.

 > Note: the icon asssets in this repository and in the build do not quite work.
 It's an issue with PyInstaller and I have tried fixing it and it seems to be sortof randomly works sometimes, sometimes doesn't.
 This project is nearly done and this, I don't have the patience to fix.
-So if you want to tinker with that on your installation go for it.
+So if you want to tinker with that on your own go for it.

 ### How to use
 To open a file, press `O`; all pictures in the same folder will be brought with it.